hdShang/arxiv-daily/docs/cs-CV/2025-08-06/papers/250804655v1-x-sam-from-segment-anything-to-any-segmentation.md

 ---
 layout: default
-title: X-SAM: From Segment Anything to Any Segmentation
+title: "X-SAM: From Segment Anything to Any Segmentation"
 ---

 # X-SAM: From Segment Anything to Any Segmentation